-PHI 210 Death and Dving (3-0) 3 hrs.
 Presents an interdisciplinary approach to the meaning of death.
-Focuses on biological. psychological, legal, philosophical and religious aspects of the phenomena of death and dying.
+Focuses on biological, psychological, legal, philosophical and religious aspects of the phenomena of death and dying.

-PHI 220 Philosophy of Religion (3-0) Examines the nature and presuppositions of Western religions, especially the reasons which can be given for and against the existence of God.
-Selected further topics: the problem of evil. life after death, the nature of religious experience, language, knowledge, and authority, religion and science, major philosophical theories on the nature of religion.
+PHI 220 Philosophy of Religion (3-0) 3 hrs.
+Examines the nature and presuppositions of Western religions, especially the reasons which can be given for and against the existence of God.
+Selected further topics: the problem of evil, life after death, the nature of religious experience, language, knowledge, and authority, religion and science, major philosophical theories on the nature of religion.

-PHI 231 History of Philosophy - 3 hrs.
-Ancient and Medieval (3-0)
+PHI 231 History of Philosophy- 3 hrs Ancient and Medieval (3-0)

 Surveys the major figures and schools in Western philosophical tradition from the pre-Socratic Greeks through the 14th century.
-Emphasis on interpreting philosophical reflection in light of the social, political, religious. and cultural context from which it arises.
-Prerequisite: A course in Philosophy or consent of instructor.
+Emphasis on interpreting philosophical reflection in light of the social, political, religious, and cultural context from which it arises.